Level3-REST/site/doc/patterns/list.md

 Profile: <http://level3.rest/patterns/list#list-resource>
 ```

-The List resource presents either the [Info](../profiles/info.md) or [Nexus](../profiles/nexus.md) profile.
+The List resource presents the [Nexus](../profiles/nexus.md) profile.

 | Property | Purpose                            |
 | -------- | ---------------------------------- |
 | `count`  | The number of Entries in the list. |

-If the List resource presents the [Nexus](../profiles/nexus.md) profile, then it can be deleted with a `DELETE` operation.
-The entries in the list are deleted as well if they are part of the same domain.
+If the List resource may choose to support the `DELETE` operation.
+When deleted, the entries in the list are deleted as well if they are part of the same domain.
 See [List Entry Domain Considerations](#list-entry-domain-considerations) for details.

 ### list-entry